fico14/dotfiles/README.md

 # dotfiles
-All configuration dotfiles for easy backup to any machine
+All configuration dotfiles for easy backup to any machine Clone to home directory